 The Motion was seconded by Councillor E O’Boyle.

 Councillor O Morgan said this site is a flood plain and should not be zoned residential.
 Frank Pentony, Town Clerk advised that the site was zoned residential in 2003 under the previous Development Plan.
 He said a small sliver of land to the south of this site was zoned residential under the current plan.
 The Council is not the owner of this land.
 The new Planning Act requires that a Core Strategy be prepared.
-The Strategy will deal with the phasing of development in Dundalk and it is hoped to bring the Strategy before the Members in October 2010.
+The Strategy will deal with the phasing of development in Dundalk and it is hoped to bring the Strategy to the Members before year end.
 He stated that the Department has not asked Dundalk Town Council or Louth County Council to rezone land.
 He also said that it is incorrect to suggest that there are no areas of land zoned for recreation and amenity in the area.
 He referred to McCaughey’s land and to the land near the Waste Water Treatment Plant across from the Coastguard Cottages.
 Councillor M Butler asked for clarification as to the Members role in relation to the purchase of land.
-Frank Pentony, Town Clerk explained that the decision to acquire land is an executive function while the decision to raise a loan to aquire land is a reserved function.
+Frank Pentony, Town Clerk explained that the decision to acquire land is an executive function while the decision to raise a loan to acquire land is a reserved function.
 Councillor E O’Boyle asked if the land could be used as a park.
-The Town Clerk, Frank Pentony said there are no plans for any works.
+The Town Clerk, Frank Pentony said there are no plans for any works to create a park.
 Councillor J Ryan asked if the land had been assessed for flooding.
-The Town Clerk advised that there was a planning permission for development on the site and that the issue of flooding would have been dealt with under the planning process.
+The Town Clerk advised that there had been a planning application for development on the site and that the issue of flooding would have been dealt with under the planning process.
 He informed the Members that the Development Plan will have to be varied to include the Core Strategy.
 Alternatively the land in question may go back to the Department under the Land Aggregation Scheme.
 He asked the Members to consider how the Council would pay the loan if the land is rezoned.

 On the proposition of Cathaoirleach, Councillor C Keelan and seconded by Councillor M Butler, it was agreed to defer consideration of the Motion until the Core Strategy is adopted.